OctoPrint/OctoPrint-FirmwareUpdater/README.md

 * Atmel SAM family 32-bit MCUs (Arduino DUE, etc.)
 * LPC1768 boards (MKS SBASE, SKR v1.1 and v1.3, etc.)

+Please open a Github issue if you would like a new board or MCU to be supported.
+If it's a new type of board which requires hardware testing please consider making a [donation](#Donations) to help fund the costs.

 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)